solana-foundation/developer-content/docs/core/pda.md

 - PDAs are addresses that fall off the Ed25519 curve and have no corresponding private key.

-- Solana programs can programmatically "sign" for PDAs that are derived using its program ID.
+- Solana programs can programmatically "sign" on behalf of PDAs that are derived using its program ID.

 - Deriving a PDA does not automatically create an on-chain account.